davecampbell/fastai-binder-app-template/README.md

     * `git add .`
     * `git commit -m 'Add my app notebook and exported learner'`
     * `git push`
-1. Follow the [instructions to run the app on binder](https://forums.fast.ai/t/deploying-your-notebook-as-an-app-under-10-minutes/70621?u=butchland). _Note that the `.gitattributes` file has already been provided as part of this template repo_
+1. Follow the [instructions to run the app on binder](https://forums.fast.ai/t/deploying-your-notebook-as-an-app-under-10-minutes/70621?u=butchland). _Note that the `.gitattributes` file has already been provided as part of this template repo._